Harshit-Dhanwalkar/NexusView/README.md

 - [ ] Fix graph panning
 - [ ] Fix Focus on Node (re-center and zoom on selected node)
 - [ ] Graph mode link and tag in one with toggle
-- [ ] "Show Images" toggle for graph mode link doesn't work (but work for tag mode)
 - [ ] "Show Orphans" unexpected behavior
 - [ ] Graph Search `Next` and `Previous` buttons are doing unexpected behavior
 - [ ] Context menu unexpected behavior